The Ultimate Strawberries and Cream Cake. A light as air sponge cake with fresh strawberries, vanilla whipped cream and strawberry compote.

 2017 UPDATE: I have made this cake many times since and we absolutely never get tired of it, especially in summer strawberry season.
 My daughter always asks for it as a birthday cake too.
 It’s an ideal cake for those who don’t like heavy sweet icing or traditional birthday cake.

-Like this Strawberry Cream Cake?
+Like this Strawberry Cake recipe?

 - 6 eggs